 Welfare and Institutions Code section 709 provides the basic legal framework with respect to competency to stand trial in juvenile delinquency cases.
 The local protocols below were developed to help guide the court, parties, and justice partners handle competency issues.
 Note: the protocols from Los Angeles, San Diego and Santa Clara are comprehensive and the protocols from Sacramento and San Francisco cover expert witnesses.

-County Protocols:
+County Protocols

 This 13-minute video is designed to help youth, their parents, and victims of juvenile crime understand delinquency court.
+Transcript.